Skip to main content

 3. The Alert is resolved by dismissing it, resolving it directly, or escalating it to a Case for further work.

-For a detailed walkthrough of creating, triaging, and resolving Alerts, see Working with Alerts.
+For a detailed walkthrough of creating, triaging, and resolving Alerts, see Alerts.

 The Case Lifecycle at a Glance